goanpeca/ATE.org/README.md

 organizing semiconductor testing (hence the project name: ATE.org) in such a way that all special corner cases have their well known place.
 This enables the users to focus on the **REAL** work : <ins>writing test</ins>.

-The `automotive` semiconductor `sensor` industry probably has the toughest demands when it comes to use- and corner-cases.
-That's why
-`ATE.org` is set up to fully support this industry.
+The `automotive` semiconductor `sensor` industry has arguably the toughest demands when it comes to use- and corner-cases.
+That's why `ATE.org` is set up to fully support this industry.
 There thus will be few use- and corner-cases not covered initially, and of course we will give also those a place in `ATE.org`!

 `ATE.org` support the following 'electronic grades':